MasFlam/foirejo/README.md

 # Contributing
-The project is written in Java and uses Quarkus for the backend with Qute for templating HTML and CSS.
+The project is written in Java and uses Quarkus for the backend with Qute for templating HTML.
 Read [CONTRIBUTING.md](CONTRIBUTING.md) to get started.

 # License and Donations
 Foirejo is shared under the terms of the GNU Affero General Public License version 3.
 This means